FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Problem Setting

 It is a known fact \citep{grohe2021logic,morris2023weisfeiler} that for $G,\tilde G \in \GNd$, if the equality $c^T_G = c^T_{\tilde G}$ is satisfied for $T=N$, then it is satisfied for all $T \geq 0$, and thus $G \wleq \tilde G$.

-While the WL test can distinguish most pairs of non-isomorphic graphs, there exist examples of non-isomorphic graph pairs that WL cannot separate; see \citep{fail_example}.
-Note that there exist higher-order versions of this test called $k$-WL, $k \geq 2$, but in this paper, we consider only the $1$-WL test, denoted by WL for brevity.
+While the WL test can separate most pairs of non-isomorphic graphs, there exist examples of non-isomorphic graph pairs that WL cannot separate; see \citep{fail_example}.

-\paragraph{Message passing neural networks} Message Passing Neural Networks (MPNNs) are the most common neural architectures designed to compute graph functions.
-They operate on a similar principle to the WL test, but with the purpose of performing predictions on graphs rather than determining if they are isomorphic.
+\paragraph{Message passing neural networks} Message Passing Neural Networks (MPNNs) operate on a similar principle to the WL test, but with the purpose of performing predictions on single graphs rather than determining if pairs of them are isomorphic.
 Their core mechanism is the message-passing procedure, which maintains a hidden feature for each vertex and iteratively updates it as a function of the neighbors' features.
-This process is outlined as follows: \begin{enumerate} \item \textbf{Initialization: } The hidden feature $\bh^{0}_v$ of each node is initialized by its input feature $\bx_v$. \item \textbf{Message aggregation:} Each node $v\in V$ aggregates messages from its neighbors by
+This process is outlined as follows: